Joe Reitz: College basketball career

-Professional football career
+Professional career

 Baltimore Ravens

 Reitz was signed by Baltimore with the intention of playing as a tight end but was groomed to play offensive tackle because of his athleticism.
 Reitz, undersized for an offensive lineman, left college at 250 lb, entered training camp at 270 lb, and wanted to reach 300 lb by the start of the NFL season.

 Reitz entered the 2008 NFL season as a member of the Ravens practice squad.
 On October 1, 2008, the Ravens placed Reitz on injured reserve with a shoulder injury.
 While still a member of the Ravens, the move effectively ended his 2008 season.

 In January 2009, Reitz was re-signed by the Ravens, and he entered the 2009 NFL season as a member of the Ravens practice squad.
 In January 2010 Reitz re-signed a reserve future contract.
 He was cut on September 4.

 Miami Dolphins

 On September 5, 2010, Reitz was claimed off waivers by the Miami Dolphins.
 He was waived on September 8.